Biden to contact families of 13 US service members killed in Kabul – KION546

 Biden’s son, Beau, an Iraq War veteran who served as the attorney general of Delaware, died at the age of 46 after battling brain cancer.
 Biden often speaks about his son and his service.

+The Pentagon said Friday there was only one explosion at the Abbey gate at Hamid Karzai International Airport on Thursday.
+The Pentagon originally said there was a second explosion outside the Baron Hotel in their initial statements.

-The attacks came as the US and other countries race to complete a massive evacuation of their citizens and Afghan allies by August 31 following the Taliban takeover of the country.
+The attack came as the US and other countries race to complete a massive evacuation of their citizens and Afghan allies by August 31 following the Taliban takeover of the country.

-Biden and his team are now bracing for the possibility of another terrorist attacks in the final days of the evacuation operation.
+Biden and his team are now bracing for the possibility of another terrorist attack in the final days of the evacuation operation.

 “The threat is still out there,” a senior White House official said.
 “It’s still heightened.”